sanjaysikder/Live-Location-Tracking-in-Oracle-APEX-/README.md

 - Capture the user's real-time **latitude** and **longitude**.
 - Store the captured location in the Oracle APEX database.
-- Display the live location on an interactive map.
+- Display the live location on an interactive Address / map.
 - Update location in real-time (optional).

 ## Prerequisites